irarainey/vscode-applicationregistrations/README.md

 ![VS Code Sign In](resources/images/sign_in.png)

 Manual commands are also available via the command palette to allow you to sign into a different tenant or sign out of the Azure CLI.
 Other additional top level application commands are also available, as can be seen in the image below.
+All top level commands also have keyboard shortcuts assigned to them.

 ![Commands](resources/images/commands.png)